lebiku/webpack-react/README.md

  2. `npm run no-browser` to start the application on localhost without launching a browser window.

 # Production build
-Having successfully run the application you can build the app for production by running `npm run dist`. this will ouput the minified bundle.js
+Having successfully run the application you can build the app for production by running `npm run dist`. this will create the minified Javascript and CSS files.